rydmike/flex_color_scheme/README.md

   </tr>
 </table>

-*FlexColorScheme applied to the standard Flutter counter template*
+*FlexColorScheme in Material-2 mode applied to the standard Flutter counter template*

 Not as exciting as the images shown above.
 That is because the basic counter app uses very few features and widgets, so it does not present the results very well.